mintdigital/asset_hat/README.markdown

 You may want to use multiple bundles to separate plugins (rarely changed) from application code (frequently changed).
 If all code is in one huge bundle, then whenever there's a change, browsers have to re-download the whole bundle.
-By having multiple bundles based on change frequency, browsers cache the rarely changed code, and only re-download the frequently changed code.
+By using multiple bundles based on change frequency, browsers cache the rarely changed code, and only re-download the frequently changed code.